Surety Bail Bond Agent Registration Process

 A list of all qualified and approved bail bond agents for the Delaware County Common Pleas Court General Division will be maintained by the Clerk of Courts.
 Local Rule #58 of the Delaware County Common Pleas Court’s General Division explains the process for registration and qualification.

 - REGISTRATION: All bail bond agents and surety companies seeking to do business in the Delaware County Common Pleas Court General Division must register and file their required credentials by the first day of April of each odd numbered year in accordance with O.R.C. § 3905.87.
-A Bail Bond Registration Application can be found at the link at the bottom of this page, in the “Forms” section of this website or from the Delaware County Clerk of Courts office.
+If you are a licensed and insured bail bond agent and you did not register by the deadline of April 1, 2021, a Bail Bond Registration Application can be found at the link at the bottom of this page or from the Delaware County Clerk of Courts office.

-Registration after April 1st of every odd-numbered year will require the filing of a petition and approval by the Common Pleas Court to be added to the approved list.
-The Petition for Judicial Approval for Surety Bail Bond Agent Registration can be found at the link at the bottom of this page, in the “Forms” section of this website or from the Delaware County Clerk of Courts office.
+Registration after April 1, 2021 (and every odd-numbered year) will require the filing of a petition and approval by the Common Pleas Court to be added to the court-approved list.
+The Petition for Judicial Approval for Surety Bail Bond Agent Registration can be found at the link at the bottom of this page or from the Delaware County Clerk of Courts office.
 Please note, the Court will review petitions on a quarterly basis.

 Bail bond agents who are registered in Delaware County Common Pleas Court will be added to the bail bond agent registration list for the current registration period.
 This list is made available to the appropriate holding facilities within the Court’s jurisdiction.
 If a bail bond agent is removed from the eligibility list for any reason, the agent will be removed from the bail bond agent registration list.